-When the car is warmed up, and the temperature in the cabin has increased, the soldering joints expand, the electrical circuit is restored.
+When the car is warmed up and the temperature in the cabin has increased, the soldering joints expand, and the electrical circuit is restored.

 This problem is complicated to troubleshoot.
-If you notice this issue with the radio functioning in various temperatures before the car is warmed up, you may need to check the radio for improper soldering joints on the circuit board.
+However, if you notice this issue with the radio functioning in various temperatures before the car is warmed up, you may need to check the radio for improper soldering joints on the circuit board.

 Can Cold Weather Cause Shorts in Car Audio?